Riley-Py/UWaterloo-Work/SCI 238/Chapter 3 - The Science of Astronomy/Challenging an Earth-Centred Model.md

 #### Kepler
 - First tried to match Tycho's observations with circular orbits
 	- An 8-arcminute discrepancy led him to eventually led to *ellipses* (elongated circle)

+## Kepler's Three Laws of Planetary Motion
+- *First Law*: The orbit of each planet around the sun is an *ellipse* with the sun at on